-The existing wharves and the water of Blackwattle Bay are owned by Roads and Maritime Services (RMS).
+The existing wharves and the water of Blackwattle Bay are owned by Roads and Maritime Services NSW (RMS).
 Bridge Road and its intersections with Wattle Street and Wentworth Park Road are public roads with ownership vested in the Council of the City of Sydney.
-Works to connect to the existing waterfront promenade to the west of the site located is on Lot 3 in DP1018801 on land owned by the Minister for Education and Training.
+Works to connect to the existing waterfront promenade to the west of the site located on Lot 3 in DP1018801 is on land owned by the Minister for Education and Training.
+It is understood that the Council of the City of Sydney is the roads authority for Bridge Road, Wattle Street and Wentworth Park Road.